Satellite-Based-Crop-Classification/messis/README.md

     └── .env.example [ℹ️ Example environment file]
     └── 📁assets [ℹ️ Assets created for our report]
-    └── 📁data [ℹ️ The directory DVC uses to store data] └── 📁messis [ℹ️ Python package for the Messis model] └── 📁prithvi [ℹ️ Code for the Prithvi model by Jakubik et. al] └── 📁notebooks [ℹ️ Various notebooks for exploration, experimentation and evaluation] └── 📁src
+    └── 📁data [ℹ️ The directory DVC uses to store data] └── 📁messis [ℹ️ Implementation of the Messis model] └── 📁prithvi [ℹ️ Code for the Prithvi model by Jakubik et. al] └── 📁notebooks [ℹ️ Various notebooks for exploration, experimentation and evaluation]
-        └── .DS_Store
-        └── README.md
-        └── 📁assets [ℹ️ Assets used in the Gradio Dashboard] └── ...
-            └── 📁chroma [ℹ️ ChromaDB Vector Store with all Chunks] └── embedder.pkl [ℹ️ Embedder used for retrieval querying] └── dashboard.py [ℹ️ Gradio Dashboard Script]
-        └── 📁flagged [ℹ️ Results flagged in Gradio] └── tools.py
 ```

 ## Usage